Main features of cmemc include:

 The following pages provide documentation for specific cmemc related topics:

-Installation and Configuration — cmemc can be installed using the python sources, using the release package or using the docker image.
+Installation and Configuration — cmemc can be installed using the python package from pypi.org / the release package or by pulling the docker image.

 Certificate handling and SSL verification — In a reasonable production deployment, all client-accessible Corporate Memory APIs will be securely available as HTTPS endpoints.
 This document clarifies how to deal with certificates.